rust-lang/rust-wiki-backup/Unsafety-draft.md

 ### Things that are not typically considered unsafe

-This is a list of behaviour often considered *bad* but not *unsafe*.
+This is a list of behaviour not considered *unsafe* in Rust terms, but is often undesired.

 * Deadlocks
 * Reading data from private fields (`std::repr`, `format!("{:?}", x)`)
 * Leaks due to reference count cycles, even in the global heap
 * Exiting without calling destructors
 * Sending signals
+* Accessing/modifying the file system